-The office is comprised of the elected Commonwealth’s Attorney, a full time Deputy Attorney, three full time Assistant Attorneys, a paralegal and three office assistants.
+The office is comprised of the elected Commonwealth’s Attorney, a full time Deputy Attorney, four full-time and one part-time Assistant Attorneys, a paralegal and three office assistants.

 The Office of the Commonwealth’s Attorney is required by statute to prosecute all felony cases.
 Felony cases are ultimately resolved in Circuit Court and carry the potential of a fine and sentence of more than one year in jail.
 The office also prosecutes violations of probation in Circuit Court.
 The office may, at the discretion of the Attorney for the Commonwealth, prosecute misdemeanor cases, including offenses of the Albemarle County Code, which carry the possibility of jail time.
 Misdemeanor cases are resolved in General District Court but may be appealed to Circuit Court and carry a potential sentence of up to twelve months.
 Misdemeanor cases prosecuted by this office include such offenses as DUI, underage possession of alcohol, assault and bad checks.
 Additionally, our attorneys appear in Juvenile and Domestic Relations Court concerning the adjudication and disposition of cases involving juvenile offenders as well as offenses involving domestic violence.